stassa/louise/README.md

 mother(dora, stassa).
 ```

-The metarules for `ancestor/2`, _tailrec_ and _identity_ are defined in the
+The metarules declared for `ancestor/2`, _tailrec_ and _identity_, are defined
-configuration file, along with other common metarules that are useful for
+in the configuration file, `configuration.pl`, along with other common metarules
-learning many different targets.
+that are useful for learning many different targets.

-If special metarules are required, they can be defined in an experiment, with a
+If special metarules are required, they can be defined in an experiment file,
-module qualifier for the configuration module.
+with a module qualifier for the configuration module.
 This is done as follows:

 ```
 configuration:metarule(postcorn,P,Q,R):- m(P,X,Y), m(Q,X,Y), m(R,X).